danielljeon/nerve/README.md

     - The data line used to transfer data from the slave device to the master device.
 The slave outputs data on this line, which the master reads.

+Since firmware describes the role of the central STM32F446RE controller, the SPI configuration is controller (master).

 #### 2.2.1 Full-Duplex vs. Half-Duplex

 Full-Duplex: Data can be sent and received simultaneously.

 Half-Duplex: Data is either sent or received at any given time, not both simultaneously.

+For the purposes of bidirectional communication full-duplex mode is selected.

 #### 2.2.2 Clock Polarity, Phase and Modes